 Sodium-potassium pump (Na+/K+ pump)

 Na+/K+ pump is an antiporter.
 It has binding sites for Na+ ions and K+ ions.
-Since the movement of these ions are against their concentration gradients, the pump requires an energy source.
-Thus, it binds to ATP to hydrolyze it to ADP, thereby, causing the release of energy.
+Since the movement of these ions is against their concentration gradients, the pump requires an energy source.
+Thus, it binds to ATP in order to hydrolyze it to ADP.
+As a result, energy is released.
 The pump uses this energy to alter its shape.
-After conformational change, the ions dissociate from the pump but are released in opposite directions.
+After the conformational change, the ions dissociate from the pump but are released in opposite directions.
 Na+ ions are pumped out while K+ ions are pumped into the cell.
 The function of the Na+/K+ pump is crucial as it is involved in transmitting nerve impulses and maintaining cell membrane potential.
 Without enough K+ ions, the function of motor neurons can be disrupted, and subsequently, the target muscles.

 Glucose-sodium transport proteins

 Glucose-sodium transport proteins are symport carrier proteins that transport glucose actively.
 When the cell has much glucose inside and yet still wants to take up more, it makes use of glucose-sodium transporter.
 This transporter has binding sites for glucose and two Na+ ions.
 Since the cell initially has fewer Na+ ions, the Na+ ions diffuse passively.
 Consequently, an electrochemical potential gradient is generated and this drives the transporter to move the glucose molecule actively into the cell.